HR-2512-119

 Who benefits

 The approximately 42 million current SNAP recipients, particularly those without reliable access to a kitchen or cooking facilities — including people experiencing homelessness, those living in single-room occupancy housing, elderly or disabled individuals with limited cooking ability, and low-income workers with limited time to prepare meals.
-Restaurants, convenience stores, and food retailers that sell hot prepared foods would gain a new customer base.
-Grocery stores and delis with hot food counters would also benefit from expanded eligible sales.
+Restaurants, convenience stores, delis, and food service establishments that sell hot prepared foods would gain access to a new customer base.
+Grocery stores and supermarkets that sell hot prepared foods (e.g., rotisserie chicken, hot deli counters) would also benefit from expanded eligible sales.

 Who is hurt